 - Tibra Trading in litigation over whether Tibra’s algorithmic trading software had been developed by ex-employees of Optiver in a manner which infringed Optiver’s IP

 Emma completed her Bachelor of Laws (Honours) and Bachelor of Biomedical Science at Monash University.
-In addition to these qualifications, Emma also has a Masters of Commercial Law from Melbourne University.
+Emma also has a Masters of Commercial Law from Melbourne University.

-Emma is recognised by Legal 500 as a Rising Star for Intellectual Property.
-She is consistently recognised in Doyle’s Guide as a Rising Star and was named a 2021 ‘Best Lawyer’ for Intellectual Property.
+Emma is recognised by Legal 500 as a Rising Star for Intellectual Property and by Chambers in Life Sciences as an Associate to watch.
+She is consistently recognised in Doyle’s Guide as a Rising Star and has been recognised as a ‘Best Lawyer’ for Intellectual Property (2021, 2022) and Alternative Dispute Resolution (2022).